lab1092/blender-manual_ja/manual/interface/window_system/arranging_frames.rst

 Swapping contents
 =================

-You can swap the contents between two frames with :kbd:`ctrl-Lmb` on one of the splitters of the initial frame, dragging towards the target frame, and releasing the mouse there.
+You can swap the contents between two frames with :kbd:`Ctrl-LMB` on one of the splitters of the initial frame, dragging towards the target frame, and releasing the mouse there.
 Those two frames don't need to be side by side, though they must be inside the same window.